Calculating a House Buyout in Divorce

 There are benefits to buyouts like this.
 For example, a buyout can be good for families with young kids since, by keeping the home, a sense of familiarity is preserved for the children.

-One spouse keeping the house also means that selling costs are kept low.
-However, this arrangement will not work if the spouse who stays in the home does not have enough income or a high enough credit score to get approved for cash-out refinancing.
+One spouse keeping the house also means selling costs are kept low.
+However, this arrangement would not work if the spouse who stayed in the home did not have enough income or a high enough credit score to get approved for cash-out refinancing.

-Another potential issue: If the cash-out refinancing increases the total loan balance, it could create financial hardship for the spouse staying in the home. and, if that spouse eventually decides to sell the house, the selling costs are passed on to them directly.
-They won't share the selling costs with their former spouse because their former spouse is no longer in the picture.
+Another potential issue: If the cash-out refinancing increased the total loan balance, it could create financial hardship for the spouse staying in the home.
+And, if that spouse eventually decided to sell the house, the selling costs would be passed on to them directly.
+They wouldn’t share the selling costs with their former spouse because their former spouse would no longer be in the picture.

 Co-own the house